Government UX Research Services

 BI — Government Site Visits

-A 3-phase UX evaluation of BI’s case management software for government agencies:1) current state field study with 3 site visits, including federal and county agencies, 2) prototype testing with 3 user groups, including another federal agency, and 3) UX and design thinking training for 50 developers.
+A 3-phase discovery research project to inform an overhaul of BI’s case management software for government agencies:1) current state field study with 3 site visits, including federal and county agencies, 2) concept testing with 3 user groups, including another federal agency, and 3) design thinking training for 50 developers and product managers.

 UVA Health System — Usability Testing